NannyML/nannyml/docs/how_it_works/chunking_data.rst

 metrics equals to the value of the metric on the set level.

-Sampling error: multivariate drift detection with PCA
+Sampling Error: Multivariate Drift Detection with PCA
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Standard error for multivariate drift detection is calculated in the exact same way as for :ref:`performance metrics <sampling-error-performance-metrics>`.
-The output metric of multivariate drift detection with PCA is a mean of observation-level distances between original and reconstructed points in the feature space (check details in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`).
-Therefore SEM can be used without any intermediate steps - to get standard error we just divide standard deviation of observation-level distances (from reference set) by the square root of chunk size of interest.
+Standard error for :ref:`Multivariate Drift Detection<multivariate_drift_detection>` is calculated in the exact same way as for
+:ref:`Performance Metrics <sampling-error-performance-metrics>`.
+For each observation the multivariate drift detection with PCA  process calculates a :term:`reconstruction error<Reconstruction Error>` value.
+The mean of those values for all observations in a chunk is the reconstruction error per chunk.
+The process is described in detail in :ref:`How it works: Data Reconstruction with PCA Chunking<data-reconstruction-pca>`.
+Therefore the standard error of the mean formula can be used without any intermediate steps - to get standard error we just divide standard deviation of reconstruction error for each observation on the reference dataset with the square root of chunk size of interest.

-Sampling error: univariate drift detection
+Sampling Error: Univariate Drift Detection
 ++++++++++++++++++++++++++++++++++++++++++

-Currently univariate drift detection for both continuous and categorical variables is based on two-sample statistical tests.
-Statistical tests return the value of test static together with the p-value.
-P-value takes into account sizes of compared samples and in a sense it contains information about the sampling error.
-To make sure you interpret it correctly have a look at the American Statistical Association statement on p-values [2]_.
+Currently :ref:`Univariate Drift Detection<univariate_drift_detection>` for both continuous and categorical variables is based on two-sample statistical tests.
+These statistical tests return the value of test static together with the associated p-value.
+The p-value takes into account sizes of compared samples and in a sense it contains information about the sampling error.
+Therefore additional information about sampling errors is not needed.
+To make sure you interpret p-values correctly have a look at the American Statistical Association statement on p-values [2]_.